brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 ### External Account Binding

 An enterprise CA likely only wants to receive requests from authorized devices.
-It is RECOMMENDED that the Server require a value for the "externalAccountBinding" field to be present in "newAccount" requests, as defined by Section 7.3.4 of {{RFC8555}}.
+It is RECOMMENDED that the Server require the `externalAccountBinding` field to be present in `newAccount` requests, as defined by Section 7.3.4 of {{RFC8555}}.

 If an enterprise CA desires to limit the number of certificates that can be requested with a given account, including limiting an account to a single certificate, after the desired number of certificates have been issued to an account the Server MAY revoke the account as described in Section 7.1.2 of {{RFC8555}}.

 ### Attestation Posture

 Enterprise deployments often consist of heterogeneous device fleets where not all devices are capable of hardware attestation.
-A Server MAY offer device-attest-01 alongside other challenge types within a single authorization, allowing capable devices to complete device-attest-01 while other devices complete an alternative challenge.
+A Server MAY offer `device-attest-01` alongside other challenge types within a single authorization, allowing capable devices to complete `device-attest-01` while other devices complete an alternative challenge.
 This posture allows operators to observe fleet attestation coverage before enforcing policy and is compatible with phased deployments.

-Servers MAY rely on other authorization mechanisms, such as external account binding or pre-authorized accounts, to establish device identity instead of completing the device-attest-01 challenge.
+Servers MAY rely on other authorization mechanisms, such as external account binding or pre-authorized accounts, to establish device identity instead of completing the `device-attest-01` challenge.

 ### Multiple Challenge Types

 {{RFC8555}} permits a Server to offer multiple challenge types within a single authorization, with any one being sufficient to complete it.
-Servers MAY offer device-attest-01 alongside other challenge types for the same authorization, allowing capable devices to attest while other devices use an alternative challenge type.
+Servers MAY offer `device-attest-01` alongside other challenge types for the same authorization, allowing capable devices to attest while other devices use an alternative challenge type.

 ## Attestation Trust